-"Poseidon was just talking with me—" she started, but Mother cut her off.
+"I was just outside with Poseidon.
+He seemed rather upset.
+You would not happen to—" she started, but Mother cut her off.

 "Of course," she grumbled.
 "What has he said about me now?"

 Hestia shook her head in disappointment.
-"Grudges will get you nowhere.
+"Grudges will get you nowhere, Demeter.
 Zeus will not tolerate any of this foolishness.
 Not today."